Group Mentorship Program

 What is the Group Mentorship Program?

-What do Mentor Groups do?
+What types of support do Mentor Groups provide?

 - Finding suitable employment

-- Enrolling and better participation in education
+- Enrolling in school or tertiary education

 - Practicing English